euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 - Disk
 	- Performance vs cost.
 	- SSDs higher number of IOPS per dollar
-		- Local SSDs have higher IOPS but are
+		- Local SSDs have higher IOPS but are volatile, working only for the assigned instance session.
+Should be used as a swap disk
 	- Standard disks higher amount of capacity per dollar

 ## Preemptible VMs